Kumeyaay Community College: History

-Mission Statement

-The Kumeyaay Community College Archives is dedicated to preserving the cultural knowledge of our ancestors and the knowledge of our current Elders.
-Support of our Elders as they instruct our communities in the “Way of ’Iipay/Tiipay” is primary.
-The Kumeyaay Community College Archives is the primary repository of documents, books, diaries, field notes, and other culturally significant items for the Kumeyaay/Diegueño Nation.
-Some collections may hold documents and material pertaining to other Native American people.
-In conjunction with the staff and instructors of the Kumeyaay Community College, the Kumeyaay Community College Archives will provide support in research, education, publishing, and linguistic preservation in order to expand the understanding of traditional cultural knowledge.
-The Kumeyaay Community College will continue to acquire, catalogue, and preserve individual collections of cultural importance to the Kumeyaay/Diegueño Peoples as they become available.

 Academics

 The Associate in Arts in Kumeyaay Studies is offered through Cuyamaca College and is designed to provide an understanding of Kumeyaay history, culture and heritage.
 It is a multi-disciplinary degree, drawing from the sciences, humanities, world languages and history departments.
-Through specific coursework that encompasses on-site learning experiences, students will learn about the Kumeyaay Nation of San Diego's East County region.
+Through coursework that encompasses on-site learning experiences, students will learn about the Kumeyaay Nation of San Diego's East County region.

+The required courses include Ethnoecology/Ethnobotany with a lab course, Kumeyaay History (Precontact-1900, and 1900–Present), Kumeyaay Arts & Culture, and two Kumeyaay Language courses.

 Certificate of Specialization

 Students who complete the requirements below qualify for a Certificate in Kumeyaay Studies.
 An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.
-Program Learning Outcomes-Upon successful completion of this program, students will be able to:• Communicate in the Kumeyaay language at a basic level in a variety of settings.• Acquire an understanding of Kumeyaay heritage, history, society and traditions.• Gain sensitivity, globalism and cultural competence of a unique group of people.
+Upon successful completion of this program, students will be able to:• Communicate in the Kumeyaay language at a basic level in a variety of settings.• Acquire an understanding of Kumeyaay heritage, history, society and traditions.• Gain sensitivity, globalism and cultural competence of a unique group of people.

-Staff

-The Kumeyaay Community College Staff has six members who each teach courses to advance the knowledge of students.
-The staff include the following: Ethan Banegas, Larry Banegas, Martha Rodriguez, Michelle Garcia, Richard Bugbee, and Stan Rodriguez.

-· Ethan Banegas – Luiseno/Kumeyaay

-Ethan grew up on the Barona Reservation.
-He received his bachelor's degree in History, Religious Studies and Political Science in 2009 and his master's degree in January 2017 from the University of San Diego.
-Ethan is the Kumeyaay Community College Instructor for the Kumeyaay History II courses.

-· Larry Banegas – Kumeyaay/Barona

-Larry is the founder and CEO of Kumeyaay.com.
-He also created the Kumeyaay Spiritual and Healing Center.
-Larry is a graduate of Cal State Long Beach with bachelor's degree in Speech and Communication.
-He also has a master's degree in Social Work from San Diego State University.
-Larry is the Kumeyaay Community College Instructor for Kumeyaay Humanities courses.